Rivian electric trucks’ battery packs more energy into less space

 Rivian electric car platform

-Rivian’s modules each come loaded up with two layers of 21700 cylindrical cells—the format used in the Tesla Model 3 and Tesla Model Y, but from LG.
-Each module packs 15 kwh of capacity, and while the 180-kwh pack has 12 of these, the 135-kwh pack has 9 modules.
+Rivian’s modules each come loaded up with two layers of 21700 cylindrical cells—the format used in the Tesla Model 3 and Tesla Model Y. Each module packs 15 kwh of capacity, and while the 180-kwh pack has 12 of these, the 135-kwh pack has 9 modules.

-A cooling plate runs horizontally through the middle of each module.
+A cooling plate, a thermal component in the liquid-cooled system, runs horizontally through the middle of each module.
 That, according to Farquhar, is “the most efficient way to do it, as opposed to radially,” and it allows Rivian’s pack to go without coolants, phase-shifting forms, or other material to help stabilize temperatures between the cells.

 Various other battery details have been revealed since the trucks’ reveal more than a year ago.
 Rivian told Green Car Reports that Its pack has been designed with a future 800V (or higher) upgrade in mind.
 It’s also confirmed a plan for auxiliary batteries and the capability for truck-to-truck charging.